jonkykong/VerticalSlider/README.md

 **If you like VerticalSlider, give it a ★ at the top right of this page.**

 ## Overview
 VerticalSlider is a vertically oriented UISlider control embedded in a UIView.
-It renders vertically in Interface Builder and visual properties of the slider have been exposed for convenience.
-The underlying UISlider control can be accessed through VerticalSlider's slider property.
+As an `@IBDesignable` class, it renders vertically in Interface Builder and visual properties of the slider have been exposed in the _Attributes Inspector_ for convenience.
+The underlying UISlider control can be accessed through VerticalSlider's `slider` property.

 Check out the example project to see it in action!